koimoee/ActivityCord/README.md

 <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/y/Shiioriii/ActivityCord?style=for-the-badge">
 </p>

-> :warning: **Please Read Before Using it:** Once again, using Selfbot violates [Discord Tos](https://discord.com/terms), your account is prone to being banned by Discord,If that happens we are not responsible as a developer, because it's at your own risk.
+> ⚠️ **Please Read Before Using it:** Once again, using Selfbot violates [Discord Tos](https://discord.com/terms), your account is prone to being banned by Discord,If that happens we are not responsible as a developer, because it's at your own risk.

-> :memo: **Installation**
+> 🔧 **Installation**
 >
 > - Download Code From [Releases](https://github.com/Shiioriii/ActivityCord/releases)
 > - Unzip The Files & Upload To [Replit](https://replit.com)